 Planned gifts can help you leave a legacy of hope for improved neurological treatments.
 To discuss various gift arrangements, please contact us as listed below.
 We also encourage you to consult with your personal advisers.

 If you have already included Ohio State’s Center for Neuromodulation in your long-range financial plans or your will, thank you and please contact us so we can ensure your wishes will be fulfilled as you intend.
-For more detailed information about bequests, trusts and other types of planned gifts, see The Ohio State University's online Planned Giving Guide
+For more detailed information about bequests, trusts and other types of planned gifts, see The Ohio State University's Gift Planning guide

 For more information about giving to Ohio State’s Center for Neuromodulation, please contact: